This Post May Contain Affiliate Links. Please Read Our Disclosure Policy.

 For the Chicken

-• While pasta boils, place 1 ½ pounds boneless, skinless chicken breasts on cutting board.
-Sprinkle generous amounts of salt and freshly cracked black pepper onto chicken, then flip chicken over and repeat on other side.
+• While pasta boils, toss 1½ pounds boneless, skinless chicken breasts with lots of salt and freshly ground black pepper, and 3 tablespoons cornstarch.

 For the Sun-Dried Tomato Cream Sauce